eclipse-thingweb/thingweb/GUIDELINE.md

 # Guidelines for Developing Thingweb Components

 While developing new components in Eclipse Thingweb, we try to follow some basic rules to achieve consistency.
-These are split into categories
+These are split into categories.

 ## Folder Names